JurgenR/aioslsk/docs/source/USAGE.rst

 File naming
 -----------

-The `SharesManager` is also responsible for figuring out where downloads should be stored to and what to do with duplicate file names.
+The :class:`.SharesManager` is also responsible for figuring out where downloads should be stored to and what to do with duplicate file names.
 By default the original filename will be used for the local file, when a file already exists a number will be added to name, for example: `my song.mp3` to `my song (1).mp3`.
 It is possible to implement your own naming strategies.

 Example a strategy that places files in a directory containing the current date: